 - American Beauties Native Plants - From the National Wildlife Federation, this website offers information and identifying features of native plants, including trees, shrubs, vines, grasses, and wildflowers.

-- Go Botany - This website of the New England Wildflower Society provides plant identification keys (both simple and advanced) to help identify over 3,000 common native and naturalized New England plants.
+- Go Botany - This website of the Native Plant Trust provides plant identification keys (both simple and advanced) to help identify over 3,000 common native and naturalized New England plants.

 - Lady Bird Johnson Wildflower Center Plant Database - This comprehensive website includes a search engine that links to and describes 7,220 native plants in North America, an image gallery, and recommended species for specific regions.